nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Tuition teacher requests to list students.
 2. EduManage shows a list of students.
-3. Tuition teacher requests to add a task to a specific student in the list by inputting the student's name, task description and task deadline.
+3. Tuition teacher requests to add a task to a specific student's task list by inputting the student's name, task description and task deadline.
 4. EduManage adds the task to the student’s outstanding task list and indicates success.

     Use case ends.